OpenHantek/OpenHantek6022/readme.md

 > qmake PREFIX=/usr

 ## Firmware
-Your DSO does not store its firmware permanently and have to be send to the device each time it is connected.
-Because of copyright reasons we cannot ship the firmware with this software.
-You have to extract the firmware using openhantek-extractfw and add some rules to udev.
+Your DSO does not store its firmware permanently -- the firmware has to be sent to the device each time it is connected.
+The `firmware` directory of this project contains the binary firmware extracted from Hantek's Windows drivers, and a udev rule to upload the firmware to the device automatically each time it is plugged in.

-### Getting the Windows drivers
-Before using OpenHantek you have to extract the firmware from the official Windows drivers.
-You can get them from the <a href="http://www.hantek.ru/download.html">Hantek website</a> or automatically download them with the script _fwget.sh_.

-### The firmware extraction tool
-Install libbfd (Ubuntu) / binutils (Fedora) and build the tool by typing:
-> automake --add-missing
-> ./configure
-> make

-After building it, you can just run the fwget.sh script inside the openhantek-extractfw directory:
-> sudo ./fwget.sh /usr/local/share/hantek/

-You can also do it manually by placing the DSO*1.SYS file into the same directory and running the built binary:
-> ./openhantek-extractfw &lt;driver file&gt;

-This should create two .hex files that should be placed into /usr/local/share/hantek/.
-Please provide us with your extracted firmware if it works, we will upload it to the repository.

-### Installing the firmware
+* Install the `firmware/*.hex` files into `/usr/local/share/hantek/`.
-* Copy the 90-hantek.rules file to /etc/udev/rules.d/.
+* Install the `firmware/90-hantek.rules` file into `/etc/udev/rules.d/`.
 * install fxload (fxload is a program which downloads firmware to USB  devices  based  on AnchorChips  EZ-USB, Cypress EZ-USB FX, or Cypress EZ-USB FX2 microcontrollers.)
 * Add your current user to the **plugdev** group.